 The issue has now become one of the most discussed education topics of 2026, especially among Class 10 and Class 12 students waiting for fair and accurate results.

-What Is the CBSE Digital Evaluation System?
+What Is the CBSE Defence OSM Evaluation System?

 Concerns Over Marking Accuracy